 Once the public hearing is completed, the Commission will either:

-- Issue Order of Conditions for the proposed work, or
+- Issue Order of Conditions for the proposed work

 - Deny the project for inability to adequately protect the resource